Skip to main content

 • Avoid technical jargon, made up/unique words and acronyms unless explained.

-• Ensure your language is suitable for your audience.
+• Ensure your language is suitable for your audience - think about reading age, English as a first language, how people speak.

 Identity